tempestt-neal/home/_pages/research.md

 We study what it means for technology to *“know”* us—our **identity, behavior, and intentions**—and how to design systems that use that knowledge responsibly.

 Our work naturally spans multiple fields (e.g., mental health, defense, medicine, education, cybersecurity) and requires collaborative partnerships.

 We care most about **why people behave the way they do in a digital world** and how those behaviors reflect *trust, risk, and decision-making*.

-> When someone gives a child a smartphone, we ask *why* and whether they understand the potential risks.
+> When someone gives a child a smartphone, we ask *why* and what they believe the device will do for learning, safety, or connection — and whether they understand the risks.
-> When someone writes passwords on paper, we ask *why* and how we might teach cybersecurity in ways that fit real life.
+> When someone writes passwords on paper, we ask *why* that strategy feels safer or easier — and what it tells us about trust, memory, and everyday cybersecurity decisions.
-> **The technology matters — but the *human reasons* behind actions matter more.**
+> **The technology matters — but our work focuses on the *human reasons* behind actions.**

 Across domains—mental health and well-being, generative AI (e.g., ChatGPT), biometric and identity systems, and cybersecurity systems—our goal is always the same: